Where the Water Tastes Like Wine

 Where the Water Tastes Like Wine is an adventure game developed by Dim Bulb Games and Serenity Forge, and published by Good Shepherd Entertainment.
 It was released for Linux, macOS, Microsoft Windows in February 2018.
 In November 2019, Serenity Forge announced that Where the Water Tastes Like Wine would also be released on the Nintendo Switch, PlayStation 4, and Xbox One.
+In August 2021, PM Studios published a physical version of the game for the Nintendo Switch and PlayStation 4.

 Gameplay

 Where the Water Tastes Like Wine is a narrative-driven adventure game.
 Players explore a Great Depression-era United States, hearing and collecting oral stories and passing them along.
 Stories are used as a form of progression, with characters gradually opening up to the player in response to the provided stories, which in turn allows one to learn their true stories.
 The player may purchase goods to replenish their hunger or tiredness, with money being earned and then spent on the aforementioned goods, or in faster means of transportation.
 Several means of transport are available, including walking, hitchhiking and freighthopping.